 M proteins go by a lot of different names.
-You may hear your doctor call them "myeloma" proteins.
-They're also called monoclonal immunoglobulin, M spike, or paraprotein.
+You may hear your doctor call them "monoclonal " proteins.
+They're also called monoclonal immunoglobulin, mylenoma, M spike, or paraprotein.

 Whatever their name, they're made in your bone marrow, the spongy tissue in the middle of many bones.
 That's where blood cells form.
 One kind of white blood cell, called a plasma cell, plays a big role in your immune system -- your body's defense against germs.

 To fend off sickness, plasma cells release proteins called antibodies.
-They find and kill viruses, bacteria, and other substances.
+Thy find and kill viruses, bacteria, and other substances.
 But sometimes, plasma cells make abnormal proteins, which are the ones called M proteins.
+These are antibodies or incomplete antibodies that are all exactly the same, which is called monoclonal.
 These M proteins don't have any power to fight infection.

 Conditions Linked to M Proteins

 A variety of conditions are related to M proteins:

 MGUS (monoclonal gammopathy of undetermined significance).
 If you have this condition, you have both healthy plasma cells and abnormal ones.
 The abnormal plasma cells make M proteins that show up in your blood.
 Most of the time, MGUS doesn't cause any problems or symptoms.
 But for some people, MGUS turns into a harmful condition, such as multiple myeloma or lymphoma.

 Smoldering multiple myeloma.
 This is the stage between MGUS and myeloma.
 There are more abnormal plasma cells and M proteins in the blood.
 Smoldering multiple myeloma usually doesn't cause any symptoms.